binyamolango/Hello-Microverse/README.md

 ### Prerequisites

-In order to run this project you need: You need to install git on your computer
+In order to run this project you need: a computer, mobile or tablet and you need to install and learn how to use necessary applications on your device like we browser

 <!--
 Example command: